HILTI: Construction-Specific Instance Segmentation

 Status · Work in progress

 Active research project.
-The Blender synthetic-data pipeline, ablation results across YOLO / Mask2Former / Roboflow, and final architecture decisions will be added as the work progresses and metrics come in.
+The Blender synthetic-data pipeline, ablation results across YOLO / Mask2Former / RF-DETR, and final architecture decisions will be added as the work progresses and metrics come in.

 Overview